Azure/azure-storage-php/README.md

 cURL can't verify the validity of Microsoft certificate when trying to issue a request call to Azure Storage Services.
 You must configure cURL to use a certificate when issuing https requests by the following steps:

 1. Download the cacert.pem file from [cURL site](http://curl.haxx.se/docs/caextract.html).
-2. Open your php.ini file and add the following line
+2. Open your php.ini file and add the following line:

     ```
     curl.cainfo = "<absolute path to cacert.pem>"
     ```